D3stan/rsp-ecom/docs/phase3-completion-report.md

 ## Summary

 **Phase 3: Advanced Features** of the Laravel Cashier checkout feature has been successfully implemented.
-All advanced checkout features are now in place, including guest checkout, subscription support, address management integration, and promotion codes support.
+All advanced checkout features are now in place, including guest checkout, address management integration, and promotion codes support.

 ## ✅ Completed Tasks